Skip to main contentSkip to data table

 Raw values with no semantic meaning.
 Do not reference directly in components unless a documented local visualization intentionally needs a primitive ramp before a semantic token exists.

-• Color scales — 9 hue families (neutral, blue, green, teal, amber, orange, red, purple, pink) plus the dedicated --p-frost-blue brand accent; scale stops run 50–900 in OKLch (neutral and red extend to 950; neutral has additional 850/925/975 stops)
+• Color scales — 9 hue families (neutral, blue, green, teal, amber, orange, red, purple, pink) plus the dedicated --p-frost-blue brand accent; scale stops run 50–900 in OKLch (red extends to 950; neutral runs 50–975 with additional 850/925/975 stops)

 • Spacing — 4px-based scale from --p-space-0 to --p-space-20, with --p-space-0-5 (2px) and --p-space-1-5 (6px) half steps for tight UI alignment